Coach Kinder – Founder/Executive Director

 The Kindersport Foundation executive director and founder is Gary Kinder, a track and field veteran, having spent nearly four decades as a track and field athlete and coach.
 Kinder is the 1988 Olympic Trials Decathlon Champion and competed on the U.S. Olympic team in Seoul, Korea.
-He is a 10-time United States National Track and Field Team member and was second in the NCAA Decathlon while an undergraduate at the University of New Mexico in 1985.
+Coach Kinder is a 10-time United States National Track and Field Team member and has over thirty years of coaching experience with athletes of all ages, from 8-year-olds to Olympians.
 His experience as a professional athlete allowed him to travel the globe and experience elite-level training while cultivating relationships with fellow athletes in every corner of world.
 For the past thirty years, Coach Kinder has been guiding athletes from all over the world to the highest levels of international competition.
 He has been responsible for coaching 14 Olympians, more than twenty NCAA All-Americans, and in the past fifteen years, Kinder has seen his youth athletes win an unprecedented one hundred thirty (plus) individual state track and field titles in the state of Tennessee.

 Before founding the Kindersport Foundation in the late nineties, Coach Kinder spent four years at the University of Virginia, where he coached both the men's and women's track teams and simultaneously enrolled in post-graduate studies.
 While at UVA, Gary was a member of the coaching staff which earned Atlantic Coast Conference Coach of the Year Honors on three occasions.
 Prior to leading the University of Virginia into the national spotlight, Kinder was on the coaching staff at his alma mater, the University of New Mexico where he guided 12 track and field athletes to All-American status.